michael mack poet playwright performer

 marched down these cobbles months ago,

-leaving trash at the roadside,
+leaving trash at the roadside, and us.

 Now only merchants pass in groaning carts,